o2r-project/architecture/docs/05_building-block-view.md

 #### 5.3.4 Whitebox ephemeral file storage

-A host directory is mounted into every container to the same location: `/tmp/o2r:/tmp/o2r`
+A host directory is mounted into every container to the location `/tmp/o2r`.